j262byuu/Process_NHANES_2011-2014_GT3X_raw_accelerometer_data/README.md

 NHANES is an excellent dataset because it is nationally representative (as long as survey weights are handled correctly 😄), free, and open access.
 Using these two cycles, you can generate some impactful papers ~~(Association between A and B among C / Prevalence and correlates of A among B / Trends in A among B)~~!

 However, the raw accelerometer data must be processed to produce meaningful results.
 While the CDC has already processed the raw files using the [MIMS-unit algorithm](https://mhealthgroup.github.io/MIMSunit/), I prefer working from scratch.
+The main reason is that there is still no established cut-off for MIMS.
+(Yes, there is a paper proposing one, but it hasn't been validated.)
 Below is a step-by-step guide to processing these files.

 ---